briancroxall/borderwaters/README.md

 ## Data

-Data for this project was obtained in several steps and from several sources:
+Data for this project were obtained in several steps and from several sources:
 1. JSTOR's [Data for Research](https://www.jstor.org/dfr/) provided us with the bulk of the print runs of the following journals: _American Literature_ from 1929-1999; _American Quarterly_ from 1949-2012; and _Journal of American History_ from 1964-2012.
 In addition, JSTOR provided us with data from _American Literary History_ (1989-2012) and _Journal of American Studies_ (1967-2012) but in the end we decided to focus our efforts only on the first three journals.
 2. [Duke University Press](https://www.dukeupress.edu) provided us with the data for _American Literature_ from 2000 (vol. 72, no. 1) - 2017 (vol. 89, no. 3).
 3. Using a combination of scripts and hand-downloads, we collected the remaining data for the 2010s from their respective online platforms: _American Literature_ from 2017-2019 from [Duke University Press](https://dukeupress.edu); _American Quarterly_ from 2013-2019 from [Project Muse](https://muse.jhu.edu/); and _Journal of American History_ from 2013–2019 from [Oxford University Press](https://academic.oup.com/journals/).
 In each of these cases, our access to the journals' content was made possible by institutional subscriptions managed by BYU's [Harold B. Lee Library](https://lib.byu.edu).